datacommonsorg/data/scripts/india_rbi/below_poverty_line/README.md

 ### Overview
 Povery data is per state and by year.
 There are three sets of data, for the years 2004-05, 2009-10, 2011-12.
 The dataset contains the following columns.

-[BelowPovertyLine_raw_india.csv](BelowPovertyLine_raw_india.csv) is XLSX data converted into to simple CSV file for further processing.

 1. Year
 2. State/Union Territory
 3. No. of Persons (Thousands), Rural